'Conversations with Funders and Partners'

 “There are more than 1,450 cultural nonprofits serving Oregonians,” said Schreiner.
 “We want to make sure they know about the significant funding and programming resources that are here to support them.”

 Among the funding opportunities discussed will be the Cultural Trust’s 2019 Cultural Development Program; application guidelines will be posted on the Trust website Friday, Feb.
-8, with an April 19 application deadline (see details below).
+8, with an April 19 application deadline.

-“Conversations with Funders and Partners” begin Tuesday, Feb.
-12, in Bandon and conclude in Roseburg on Monday, March 11.
+“Conversations with Funders and Partners” begins Tuesday, Feb.
+12, in Bandon and concludes in Roseburg on Monday, March 11, with stops in Eugene, Lincoln City, Portland, LaGrande and Bend.
 Registration is not required.

 • Eugene: 12-3:30 p.m., Wednesday, Feb.
 13, Eugene Public Library